 The “paying your own rent” part of life is nice.
 And I have written many, many articles about making more money and working harder.
 But there’s no special virtue in sitting at a desk under a boss’s command five days a week for forty years.

 And if you’re a liberal/progressive who believes (as I do) in national health care, free public education, and possibly free public daycare, it seems a little weird that it’s okay for us to be dependent on the government for many of our needs and wants, but not okay to be interdependent with another person (i.e., a spouse), who we’ve chosen of our own accord.
 While a few “1% women” do adopt lifestyles wherein they stay at home but have housekeepers and nannies and therefore do no apparent labor at all, the majority of women today who depend on a man’s income do so for a season of life, and for a variety of rational reasons.

 I don’t think anyone really thinks we have to be stand-alone economic enterprises to be good feminists.
 Otherwise, we’d have to take up yeoman farming.
 Or buy ranches in Montana and hold armed standoffs with the federal government.

 More importantly, though, I think that most men and women want the same thing from their careers: to work less, get paid more, and have more freedom.
 Some websites geared towards men call this “lifestyle hacking.”
 Women’s blogs rarely use this term, even when we’re talking about the same thing.

 Personally, I look forward to being a woman who doesn’t work!
-You know, once the next company I start gets sold to Google or Facebook.
+You know, once the next company I start gets sold to Google or a shadowy conglomerate of glamorous Europeans.
 And then whether I spend my time surfing or teaching a kid to read or managing my investments (or all three!) is my own damn business.